30 hours after food poisoning, Jessie Diggins wins silver in 30-km cross-country race

 "That's one of the hardest things I've ever done in my whole life, especially because I had food poisoning 30 hours ago, which is why I thought I was going to die at the finish line," Diggins said.

-Diggins finished behind Norway's gold medalist, Johaug Therese, and 50 seconds ahead of Finland's Niskanen Kerttu.
+Diggins finished behind Norway's gold medalist, Johaug Therese, and 50 seconds ahead of Finland's Kerttu Niskanen.
 She had climbed to second place about a third of the way into the race and held her ground.

 She battled frigid temperatures and high winds the entire 30 kilometers, even though her legs began to cramp up halfway through, a Team USA news release said.
 When she finally crossed the finish line, exhausted and out of breath, she collapsed.